LeeMorinUCF/ECP3004S21/assignment_01/README.md

 - Make sure to name your files *exactly* as specified.
 - For example, some of you use a convention ```FINALSUBMISSION_required_name_of_file.py``` for the program that was required to be called ```required_name_of_file.py```.
 If you want to keep previous versions, you might instead follow the habit of naming your final submission ```required_name_of_file.py``` and save any previous work as ```PRELIMINARY_VERSION_required_name_of_file.py```.
+- An easy way to do this is to begin working on your assignments by copying the folder ```assignment_0X``` and its contents from the course repository to your private repository.